Yato0226/MC-bot/README.md

 -   `setspawn`: Sets the bot's spawn point to the nearest bed.
 -   `say <message>`: Makes the bot say `<message>` in-game chat.
 -   `follow <player_name>`: The bot will follow the specified player.
 -   `hunt <name>` or `kill <name>`: Hunts the specified player or mob.
 Uses a bow for ranged attacks if available, otherwise uses melee.
+Automatically switches to melee if arrows are depleted during a ranged attack.
+Automatically switches to melee if arrows are depleted during a ranged attack.
 -   `chop`: The bot will find and chop the nearest tree.
 -   `stop`: Stops all current actions (pathfinding, PVP, etc.).
 -   `status`: Displays the bot's current health, food, and saturation levels.